Back to Stories Adventure

 No matter which “watering hole” you choose for your sundowner, the key is to relax and be present.
 We usually recommend bringing along a light jacket or sweater, because once the sun sets it can get a tad cool or breezy, especially in the dry season.
 Also, mosquitoes tend to come out at dusk, so a quick spritz of repellent on ankles and arms is wise just before sunset – that way nothing distracts you from the moment.
 If you’re a photography enthusiast, this is the time for silhouette shots and playing with those gorgeous colors in the sky (pro tip: a silhouette of a lone acacia tree or an animal against an orange sunset is quintessential Africa!).
 But remember to also put the camera down and just enjoy.
 There’s an old safari saying: “The only thing better than a sundowner is… well, no, there’s nothing better than a sundowner.”
 We tend to agree.

-At Daga Tented Camp, we take pride in crafting memorable sundowner moments for you.
-Whether we’re out in the bush by a waterhole or right at camp by the fire, our goal is to let you taste, literally and figuratively, the sweetness of a day on safari coming to a close.
-It’s a time to celebrate the sightings, laugh about the close calls (that baboon that almost stole our lunch, perhaps!), and to simply bask in the fact that you’re here in this incredible place.
-So, cheers (or as we say in Swahili, “tunyanju!” which is a local toast in some Tanzanian cultures) to beautiful sunsets and the memories that come with them.
-These are the moments that often stay with you long after the trip is over.
-We’ll keep the cooler stocked and the stories ready – join us at the watering hole when the sun goes down!
+Whether we’re out in the bush by a waterhole or right at camp by the fire, sundowners are a time to celebrate the day’s sightings, laugh about the close calls, and bask in the fact that you’re here.
+We’ll keep the cooler stocked and the stories ready — join us at the watering hole when the sun goes down!